Cedar Rapids Transit

 Cedar Rapids Transit, stylized as CR Transit, is the primary provider of mass transportation in Cedar Rapids, Iowa.
 Prior to 2008, the Cedar Rapids public transportation system was known as Environmental Alternative for a Greater Lifestyle (EAGL) from 1993 to 2008, and Easyrider prior to 1993.
 Twelve routes serve the city, with most radiating from the Ground Transportation Center in downtown Cedar Rapids, as well as two circulator routes.
 In addition to providing transit service, Cedar Rapids Transit also provides ADA Paratransit service to passengers with qualifying disabilities.
 The system runs Monday through Saturday.
-There is no service on Sundays, New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day.
+There is no service on Sundays.

 Routes

 Cedar Rapids Transit operates 12 routes, 10 of which originate in downtown Cedar Rapids at the Ground Transportation Center.
 Additionally, there are two circulator routes that serve Marion and north Cedar Rapids/Hiawatha.
 Connections to the 380 Express are available at the Ground Transportation Center and at Kirkwood Community College.

 Route 12 at Ground Transportation Center.